Chavusy: Jewish history

-Chaussy was occupied during World War II by the Germans beginning in July 1941.
+Chavusy was occupied during World War II by the Germans beginning in July 1941.
 Though a portion of the Jewish population was able to escape before the Germans arrived, the remaining Jews were registered, marked and subjected to forced labor under the German occupation.
 The first two round-ups of Jews occurred in August 1941, in which approximately 50 Jews were killed.
-Overall, approximately 675 Jews were executed in Chaussy.
+Overall, approximately 675 Jews were executed in Chavusy.
 In 1952-53, thanks to funds collected from the relatives of victims, the remains of the victims were reburied at the Jewish cemetery.
 A total of 127 bags of remains were reburied, and the first memorial was erected in 1958, which was later replaced by a second one.